-This is your chance to win your customers over by showing that you care about their well-being.
+By showing concerns for their safety, this is your chance to win clients over by showing that you care about their well-being.

 Offer example: Stay off the ladder and out of the emergency room this holiday season.
 Let the lighting experts at [insert company name here] decorate for you.

-As I mentioned above, the holiday spirit can have a monumental effect on consumer decision making.
+As mentioned above, the holiday spirit can have a monumental effect on consumer decision-making.

-Uncharacteristically positive, caring and giving vibes about during the holiday season.
+During the holiday lighting season, client are typically uncharacteristically positive, caring, and giving.
 People often get swept up in the emotion of it all.